January 1, 2001 to December 31, 2021

-These tables give a rough idea of the relative abundance of Vermont’s reptiles and amphibians.
+These tables give a rough idea of the relative abundance and distribution of Vermont’s herptiles.
 The comparisons are subject to bias by the audibility, visibility, notoriety, and ease of identification of species.
 For example, since salamanders don’t call and are usually under cover, they are reported less often than frogs.
 Consequently, the species are sorted by taxonomic group so that some of these biases are alleviated.
 However, some other biases remain.
 For instance, Eastern Ribbonsnakes when observed may be assumed to be Common Gartersnakes and hence they may be under-reported.
 Furthermore, aquatic species of turtle that bask only infrequently are probably reported less often than terrestrial or basking species.

 Still, these tables help the Scientific Advisory Group decide if the state rank and/or state status of a species needs to be reevaluated.
 Species are listed in descending order of the number of “sites” from which they have been reported.
 Errors in the number of known sites and towns for the more abundant species are almost certainly included and those numbers are changing monthly.
 There are a total of 255 “towns” (political units including towns, cities, gores, and unincorporated areas) in the state of Vermont.

 Methodology: We broke the State up into a grid for each species that corresponded to the species’ site size using ArcGIS Pro.
 Each grid cell was considered to be a potential site.
 We considered a site to be occupied if an individual was reported within the grid cell.

 State Ranks are as of December 2022.